 Sita Lava Kusa Temple of Wayanad – Reminiscing some tales from holy Ramayana

-A journey to Sita Devi temple at Pulpally of Wayanad – A holy place of divinity, purity and wild beauty can bring you eternal happiness and joy in the holy month of Karkadokam.
+A journey to Sita Devi temple at Pulpally of Wayanad – A holy place of divinity, purity and wild beauty can bring you eternal happiness and joy in the holy month of Karkadakam.
 A visit to temple where Sita and her sons – Lava and Kusa are worshipped is one of the rarest temples of Kerala.
+Yes, the place where Uthara Ramayana was born.

 At the doorstep to temple itself, you can see the lamps lighten around Sree Kovil (main temple).
 The temple has no chuttambalam (temple complex where a devotee circumvallates).
 You can directly enter Sree Kovil of goddess.
 The place is eco-friendly, so close to nature and looks like a Kaavu, where the temple premises are filled with plants and flowers; greenery everywhere.
 During the holy month of Karkidakom, children are seen reciting verses of holy Ramayana.